l0calh05t/advent-of-code-2022/README.md

 ## Day 6

 No file reading this time, since existing functions to create sliding windows over a `Result` iterator aren't great, especially if the error type isn't `Clone`.

+## Day 7

+Again, all the effort lies in the parsing.
+Since I used [chumsky](https://github.com/zesterer/chumsky/) last year, I wanted to try [nom](https://github.com/Geal/nom) this year.
+However, I was not able to get it to parse the last `ls` output.
+In combination with [nom-bufreader](https://github.com/rust-bakery/nom-bufreader), the result was even worse with an infinite loop while parsing the last `ls`.
+Since it's getting late, I hacked together an ad-hoc parser instead 🫤